What is myCIT email?

 Click here for a guide that will walk you through using Gmail/myCIT.

-Where do I log in to my Gmail/myCIT account?
+Where and how do I log in to my Gmail/myCIT account?

 - Compose Mail opens a new message.
 If you’re feeling shaky, you can read more to brush up on sending messages.

 - Inbox shows your conversations (the number in parentheses indicates how many unread messages you have).

 - Starred shows you only messages you’ve marked with a star (you can use stars to mean whatever you’d like).